iyear/searchx/README.md

 A: When `Group Privacy` is enabled, it will cause `Bot` to not receive all messages in the group, resulting in missing indexes.
 Please refer to: https://core.telegram.org/bots#privacy-mode
 At the same time, it does not create security issues.
 The project is self-deployed and the data is stored locally, so it will not lead to data leakage.

+**Q: Can I use it for my personal account?
+Will it be supported in the future?**

+A: Not currently, it may be supported in the future, but the use of `userbot` has the risk of blocking.
+The current target group of this project is group/channel owners, self-built to provide convenience to members.

 ## LICENSE
 Apache License 2.0